Lateral geniculate nucleus: Temporal and spatial processing

-For an extensive overview of the function of the LGN in visual perception, see Ghodrati et al.
+Color processing

+The LGN is also integral in the early steps of color processing, where opponent channels are created that compare signals between the different photoreceptor cell types: a type of inter-channel decorrelation.
+The output of P-cells comprises red-green opponent signals.
+The output of M-cells does not include much color opponency, rather a sum of the red-green signal that evokes luminance.
+The output of K-cells comprises mostly blue-yellow opponent signals.

 Rodents

 In rodents, the lateral geniculate nucleus contains the dorsal lateral geniculate nucleus (dLGN), the ventral lateral geniculate nucleus (vLGN), and the region in between called the intergeniculate leaflet (IGL).
 These are distinct subcortical nuclei with differences in function.

 dLGN

 The dorsolateral geniculate nucleus is the main division of the lateral geniculate body.
+In the mouse, the area of the dLGN is about 0.48mm${}^2$.
 The majority of input to the dLGN comes from the retina.
 It is laminated and shows retinotopic organization.